BlueAbi/FEStatsAPI/README.md

 # FEStatsAPI

+---

-An API containing base stats and growth rates for all playable characters in the Fire Emblem series.
-Doesn't include Heroes, sorry lol.
-Don't want to deal with that nightmare, and there are plenty of other sources out there anyway.
+Welcome to **FEStatsAPI**, your go-to source for base stats and growth rates for all playable characters in the Fire Emblem series!
+Please note that this API *does not* include Fire Emblem Heroes data.

-This is currently still deep in development and is only dealing with FE9 (Path of Radiance) units, their base stats, growth rates, class, and level.
-No particular reason other than it's my favortie FE game.
-Once I have confirmed it to run well.
-I will begin adding units from the other games, then eventually expand the information beyond just stats.

-2025-06-27
-API is confirmed to be working!
-Seems to return data just fine.
-I'm now working on implementing stats for the rest of the games.
-Stay tuned!

-For now, endpoints are going to structured like this.
-I may change this in the future, as I plan to add more than just Player Units, but I'll cross that bridge when I get there:
-For base stats: base_stats/[number of the game in order of release]/[character name] For growth rates: growth_rates/[number of the game in order of release]/[character name]

-Example with FE9 Ike:
-base_stats/9/ike
-growth_rates/9/ike
+---

+## Current Development Status

+The API is currently in deep development, with **Fire Emblem: Path of Radiance (FE9)** being the focus.
+This initial phase includes base stats, growth rates, class, and starting level for FE9 units.
+The API has been confirmed to be working as of **June 27, 2025**, and efforts are now underway to implement data for the rest of the Fire Emblem games.
+Future plans include expanding the information beyond just stats.

+---

+## Endpoint Structure

+The current endpoint structure is straightforward, though it may be subject to change as the API expands to include non-player units.

+* **Base Stats**: `base_stats/[game_number]/[character_name]`
+* **Growth Rates**: `growth_rates/[game_number]/[character_name]`

+**Example for FE9 Ike:**

+* Base Stats: `base_stats/9/ike`
+* Growth Rates: `growth_rates/9/ike`

+---

+Stay tuned for more updates as we continue to build out the FEStatsAPI!